German Battalion: Formation

-Unable to recruit sufficient numbers of soldiers to put down the American Revolution, the British government hired mercenary soldiers from Hesse-Kassel, Brunswick, and four other German states.
-Americans were infuriated by this policy and colonial propagandists made the most of their opportunity.
+Unable to field sufficient numbers of soldiers to fight in the American Revolutionary War, the British government hired German auxiliaries from Hesse-Kassel, Brunswick, and four other states in Germany.
+Patriots were angered by this policy and American propagandists made the most of their opportunity.
 Prompted by the controversy, the Continental Congress determined to raise a unit from Americans of German descent.
 What became known as the German Battalion was authorized on 25 May 1776 as an Extra Continental Regiment.
 Pennsylvania and Maryland each raised four companies from their ethnic German populations.
 Congress appointed field officers from prominent figures in the German community.
 Major Nicholas Haussegger of the 4th Pennsylvania Battalion was made colonel in command of the battalion.
 Captain George Stricker of Maryland was promoted lieutenant colonel and Ludowick Weltner of Maryland was elevated to major.
 On 17 July the ninth company was recruited from Pennsylvanians at the urging of George Washington as a way to employ French and Indian War veteran Lieutenant John David Woelper of the 3rd Pennsylvania Battalion.

 The German Battalion was assigned to the Middle Department on 27 June 1776.
 The unit organized at Philadelphia, Pennsylvania during the period 6 July to 25 September and it was assigned to the main army on 23 September.
 The five Pennsylvania companies came from the eastern part of the state.
 Frederick and Baltimore Counties in Maryland each provided two companies.
 A Bernese Swiss veteran of the French and Indian War who settled in Lebanon, Pennsylvania, Haussegger was promoted on 17 July 1776.
 Because he was serving in the north, he found out about his promotion in August and did not arrive in Philadelphia until October.

 A strength return from 22 December 1776 showed that the battalion mustered 374 soldiers under Haussegger's command.
 Together with the 254-man 1st Continental Regiment of Edward Hand, the battalion served in Matthias Alexis Roche de Fermoy's brigade.
 The unit fought in the Battle of Trenton on 26 December.
 Fermoy's brigade marched with the left column which was accompanied by George Washington.
 When the column deployed for battle, Hugh Mercer's brigade was on the right, Adam Stephen and Lord Stirling's brigades in the center and Fermoy's brigade on the left.
 Early in the combat, Washington moved Fermoy's brigade to the east to prevent the Hessian defenders from retreating north to Princeton, New Jersey.
 When Hessian commander Johann Gottlieb Rall attempted to break out to the north on the east side of town, Washington shifted Fermoy's brigade farther east to outflank Rall.
 Toward the end of the battle, Haussegger's men yelled in German to the Hessians to lay down their weapons and surrender.
 With Rall and many of their higher officers wounded, the Hessians soon capitulated.